kronomanta/TheStack/README.md

-It's clone of TheStack game for learning Unity3D game engine
+It's a clone of TheStack game for learning Unity3D game engine